he1nh/openshift-prometheus/README.md

 ```

 Using the retrieved username and password to login.
-Besides an within HTML page the *stats* can also be returned as csv by ending the url on `;csv`
+Besides an within HTML page the *stats* can also be returned as csv by ending the URL on `;csv`

 ![haproxy statistics screenshot](/screenshots/haproxy-stats-screenshot.png)